 Battalion serving with the French Army of the Lower Rhine

 In 1757, the regiment contributed its 3rd Battalion (garrison battalion) to the Austrian Contingent, under Major-General Dombasle, sent to the assistance of the French Army during the invasion of Hanover (a fourth battalion counting only 3 coys remained in Bruxelles).
 The four battalions strong Austrian Contingent assembled at Roermond.
 At the beginning of April, the Prince de Soubise ordered the Austrian Contingent to move into the Cleves and Gueldres Duchies and to occupy them.
 On April 6, three battalions of the Austrian Contingent, under the Comte Dombasle, entered into Cleves.
 On April 8, the battalion of Los Rios occupied Wesel where it remained as garrison.
 On May 5, the battalion was assigned to the blockade of Geldern.
-On July 26, the 3rd battalion took part in the Battle of Hastenbeck.
+On July 26, the 3rd battalion may have taken part in the Battle of Hastenbeck but it may also still have been in front of Geldern.
 At the end of the year, the battalion took its winter-quarters in Wesel on the Lower Rhine, in the fourth line of the French Army.

 In May 1758, the battalion serving with the French Army was instructed to join the Reichsarmee near Bayreuth.
 Between September 3 and 6, it took part in the siege of Pirna and of the Fortress of Sonnenstein.
 Then counting 6 coys, this battalion remained in the region of Pirna until October 2 when it marched to make a junction with Daun's main army near Stolpen.
 Once arrived in Stolpen, the battalion was reunited with the remaining battalion of the regiment. (for the following campaigns, see the section “Reunited regiment”).